easemob/SwallowKeeper/README.md

      server 192.168.42.2:80

-   The service ip 192.168.42.2 and port 80 is what we registerd with above curl command, and it's working ok.
+   The service ip 192.168.42.2 and port 80 is what we registerd with above register http api, and you will see it from the output `curl localhost:8081/detail.
+If you register multiple service for test, it will show multiple servers under test upstream.

+   (Note: upstream name should be same with the service name in consul)`

-   Please feel free to try.
+   Please feel free to try it.